jenniferbudim/Artist-Marketplace/README.md

 XAMPP

 Instructions:
-1. ProyekUASPW2 is put in htdocs folder in XAMPP
+1. The folder ProyekUASPW2 is put in htdocs folder in XAMPP
-2. e_commerce_artist xampp.sql is put in phpMyAdmin MySQL (in XAMPP) with 'e_commerce_artist' as the database name
+2. The file e_commerce_artist.sql should be imported into your SQL database (via XAMPP) to create a database named e_commerce_artist

 URL User Access:
 http://localhost/ProyekUASPW2/